anupam-kumar-krishnan/Namaste-React/01 Inception/Episode 01 Part 03 - Inception.md

 - The most costly operation in webpage is **_when the DOM nodes needs to be manipulated._**
 - Putting somes nodes in the DOM, removing some nodes from the DOM(operation)
 - And all these frameworks & libraries are coming to optimise this
-- React comes with a philosophy, that whatever is needed to be done in a webpage, do it in javascript(i.e. Manipulting the DOM using JavaScript)
+- React comes with a philosophy, that whatever is needed to be done in a webpage, do it in javascript<br>
+   (i.e. Manipulting the DOM using JavaScript)